 No public access to boats

 The site can be seen from the quay edge at Boardwalk Place or from Trafalgar Way bridge at Cartier Circle.
-The site is secure so access to the site must be arranged with the Canal & River Trust Docklands office.
+The site is gated so access to the site must be arranged with the Canal & River Trust Docklands office.